giantswarm/giantswarm-clojure/README.md

 ```

 where 3000 is the port that your application listens on.
 Open your browser at `http://<docker-host>:8080` to see if it worked.

+## Building and Pushing your Docker Image to a Registry